 - Sanitizing packaging and container material

 Ozone can be used at every step of food production to help eliminate the potential for harmful contamination.
-Ozone is in our lives, whether we realize it not.
-It’s become one of our main allies in preventing food-borne illness and bacterial infections.
+Ozone is in our lives, whether we realize it or not.
+It’s become one of our main allies in preventing food-borne illnesses and bacterial infections.

 Potential concerns of using ozonation